 As a comparison to national trends, Table 5-3 presents gun confiscation figures for the cities of Boston and St. Louis, two cities for which we have data on all confiscated firearms.
 The Boston data are consistent with national trends in gun violence in that they show decreases in gun seizures for each year.
-In St. Louis, gun confiscations increased slightly in 1994, but in 1995, they decreased by an amount comparable to the nationwide decreases in gun murders and gun robberies.
-Of course, trends in Boston and St. Louis may not be indicative of those in the rest of the nation.
-Nevertheless, the contrast between the Boston and St. Louis figures and the national tracing figures provide further evidence that changes in national gun traces in 1994 and early 1996 were driven largely by police practices and BATF initiatives rather than changes in gun crime.
+In St. Louis, gun confiscations increased slightly in 1994, but in 1995, they decreased by an amount comparable to the nationwide

-46 These Boston data were provided to us by the Boston Police Department via researchers at Harvard University.
+These Boston data were provided to us by the Boston Police Department via researchers at Harvard University.
 The St. Louis data are from the St. Louis Police Department and were provided by researchers at the University of Missouri, St. Louis.

-47 The sharp decrease in gun confiscations from 1995 to 1996 may be due in part to recent youth gun violence initiatives being undertaken by the Boston Police Department in collaboration with a number of other agencies and researchers from Harvard University (Kennedy et al. 1996; Kennedy 1996).
+The sharp decrease in gun confiscations from 1995 to 1996 may be due in part to recent youth gun violence initiatives being undertaken by the Boston Police Department in collaboration with a number of other agencies and researchers from Harvard University (Kennedy et al. 1996; Kennedy 1996).